Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Background

-\textbf{Local Rule Extraction via Anchors.}Anchors is a model-agnostic local rule extraction technique that generates high-precision rules for explaining individual predictions of any black-box classifier.
+Anchors is a model-agnostic local rule extraction technique that generates high-precision rules for explaining individual predictions of any black-box classifier.
 While locally faithful, these rules also hold in a neighborhood (or perturbation space) of the instance being explained.
 An anchor $ A $ for an instance $ x $ is a set of predicates that satisfies the precision threshold $ \lambda_{\text{prec}} $ with a confidence level $ 1 - \delta $:

 where $ \delta \in [0, 1] $ and $ \lambda_{\text{prec}} \in [0, 1] $ sets the precision requirement for the anchor.
 Precision $ \text{Prec}(A) $ is defined as:

 where $ f $ is the black-box model, and $ D_x(z|A) $ is the distribution of perturbations $ z $ around $ x $ when the anchor applies.
 Optimal anchors are searched using reinforcement learning, and the process is formulated as a combinatorial optimization problem: